-Parameter De Description Profile ID This is the identifier number for this profile set.
+Parameters Description Profile ID This is the identifier number for this profile set.
 Mode Select Permit to specify that the packets that match the access profile are forwarded by the Switch, according to any additional rule added (see below).
-Select Deny to specify that packets that do not match the access profile are not forwarded by the Switch and will be filtered.
+Select Deny to specify that packets that match the access profile are not forwarded by the Switch and will be filtered.
 Access ID Type in a unique identifier number for this access.
-This value can be set from 1 - 50. ---------------- --- -- -- -- Туре Selected profile based on Ethernet (MAC Address), IP address or Packet Content Mase Ethernet instructs the Switch to examine the layer 2 part of each pack header.
+This value can be set from 1 - 65535. Туре Selected profile based on Ethernet (MAC Address), IP address or Packet Content.
+Ethernet instructs the Switch to examine the layer 2 part of each packet header.
 IP instructs the Switch to examine the IP address in each frame's header.
 Packet Content Mask instructs the Switch to examine the packet header.
-Priority (0-7) This parameter is specified if you want to re-write the 802.1p default priority previously set in the Switch, which is used to determine the CoS queue to which packets are forwarded to.
-Once this field is specified, packets accepted by the Switch that match this priority are forwarded to the CoS queue specified previously by the user.
-Replace Priority with - Click the corresponding box if you want to re-write the 802.1p default priority of a packet to the value entered in the Priority (0-7) field, which meets the criteria specified previously in this command, before forwarding it on to the specified CoS queue.
-Otherwise, a packet will have its incoming 802.1p user priority re-written to its original value before being forwarded by the Switch.
-For more information on priority queues, CoS queues and mapping for 802.1p, see the QoS section of this manual.
-Offset This field will instruct the Switch to mask the packet header beginning with the offset value specified: value (0-15) - Enter a value in hex form to mask the packet from the beginning of the packet to the 16th byte. value (16-31) - Enter a value in hex form to mask the packet from byte 16 to byte 31. value (32-47) - Enter a value in hex form to mask the packet from byte 32 to byte 47. value (48-63) - Enter a value in hex form to mask the packet from byte 48 to byte 63. value (64-79) - Enter a value in hex form to mask the packet from byte 16 to byte 31.
+Offset This field will instruct the Switch to mask the packet header beginning with the offset value specified: value (0-15) - Enter a value in hex form to mask the packet from the beginning of the packet to the 15th byte. value (16-31) - Enter a value in hex form to mask the packet from byte 16 to byte 31. value (32-47) - Enter a value in hex form to mask the packet from byte 32 to byte 47. value (48-63) - Enter a value in hex form to mask the packet from byte 48 to byte 63. value (64-79) - Enter a value in hex form to mask the packet from byte 64 to byte 79.